rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH5.md

 val y : string = "Hello"
 ```

-Tuple patterns in a function parameter must be enclosed in parantheses.
+Tuple patterns in a function parameter must be enclosed in parentheses.
 Example:

 ```ocaml
 # let t = 1, "Hello", 2.7;;